1.FRY/Kosovo: ELECTIONS WILL CREATE NEW "HOUSEHOLDERS"

 questionable.

-Some parallel with the former Soviet republic of Belarus may
+Some parallel with the former Soviet republic of

 be drawn here.
 Citizenship was granted unconditionally to everyone